bedtime4bonzos/TinkerBolus/README.md

 ![Screenshot 2023-09-19 114749](https://github.com/bedtime4bonzos/TinkerBolus/assets/6617751/4039aa05-c1bc-4736-91b9-ae400a5cf074)

-The MongoDB URI is currently set in the TinkerBolus.py if you'd like to use a URI other than the deault test URI provided
+The MongoDB URI is currently set in TinkerBolus.py if you'd like to use a URI other than the deault test URI provided.